ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 A receiver or analyzer MAY recognize identical protected values as repeated observations.
 It MUST authenticate a protected value before using its contents, regardless of whether an identical value was previously observed.

+## Receiver Validation and Exception Handling

+A receiver MUST validate the PDMv2 Option Type, Option Length, Version, and format before interpreting dependent PDMv2 fields.
+A receiver MUST treat a protected PDMv2 option as invalid for PDMv2 processing if authentication fails, the indicated Epoch is unknown or expired, the required security context is unavailable, the sender is not authorized by that context, or the option is malformed or inconsistent with its declared format.

+An invalid, unauthenticated, or unauthorized PDMv2 option MUST NOT be used for measurement, reconstruction, or updating PDMv2 state.
+Failure of a registration service or inability to obtain an applicable security context MUST fail closed with respect to protected PDMv2 content: the content MUST NOT be decrypted, interpreted, or used to update measurement state.

+Unless local security policy requires otherwise, failure to process PDMv2 information SHOULD NOT cause the receiver to discard the enclosing packet's upper-layer payload.
+The receiver MAY ignore the PDMv2 information and continue normal IPv6 processing, subject to the processing behavior encoded in the IPv6 Option Type action bits.

+A deployment MAY discard or block packets carrying invalid or unauthorized PDMv2 options when required by local security policy.
+Because such behavior can affect connectivity and can be exploited for denial of service, implementations SHOULD default to ignoring invalid PDMv2 measurement information rather than discarding the enclosing packet when the IPv6 Option Type action bits permit that behavior.

+An unsupported Version MUST be processed according to the action bits in the PDMv2 Option Type.
+The receiver MUST NOT interpret the remaining fields using the Version 2 format.

+A sender MUST set Reserved fields to zero.
+A receiver MUST ignore nonzero Reserved fields for protocol processing but MAY record the condition as an anomaly.

+Implementations SHOULD count, log, or alert on authentication failures, unknown or expired Epoch values, unavailable security contexts, unauthorized senders, malformed options, unsupported versions, and other anomalous PDMv2 conditions.
+Such reporting SHOULD be aggregated or rate-limited to prevent logging-based denial of service.

+Implementations SHOULD provide configurable policies for ignoring invalid PDMv2 data, generating an alert, discarding an enclosing packet, or blocking a source.
+The selected policy and its operational consequences are deployment-specific.

 # Operational Model

 ## Registration Phase